DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 --- | ---
 `editor.insertSpaces` | Spaces are used to indent code if `true`, tabs are used otherwise.
-`editor.tabSize` | Number of spaces that represent a single tab, this value is used only when `editor.insertSpaces` is `true` `php.format.codeStyle` | Preferred code style described in previous sections, available values are `PHP Tools` and `PSR-2`
+`editor.tabSize` | Number of spaces that represent a single tab, this value is used only when `editor.insertSpaces` is `true` `php.format.codeStyle` | Preferred code style described in previous sections, available values are `PHP Tools`, `PSR-2`, or others described below.

 ## Code Styles